 Baltimore— On November 3, we installed the 2018-2019 ABET Board of Directors during our fall governance meetings in Baltimore.
 The Board is our governing body responsible for strategic planning, financial oversight and managing the external relationships of our organization.
 It is also the final review body for appeal of decisions regarding accreditation actions for a specific program.

-The ABET Board of Directors has 13 members, including our executive director and CEO (non-voting), five officers, four area directors, two at-large directors and one public director.
+The ABET Board of Directors has 13 members, including the executive director and CEO (non-voting), five officers, four area directors, two at-large directors and one public director.